-A Non-Disparagement clause restricts individuals from taking any action that negatively impacts an organization, its reputation, products, services, management or employees.
+A Non-Disparagement or Protection of Reputation clause restricts individuals from taking any action that negatively impacts an organization, its reputation, products, services, management or employees.
 They are found in virtually all settlement agreements and about a quarter of executive employment agreements.
-Some examples briefly describe the prescribed actions; others build a thesaurus-like list.
+Some examples briefly describe the prescribed actions; others build a thesaurus-like list of prohibited actions.

 1. Non-Disparagement.
 [During the Term and thereafter,] [Employee] agrees to take no action which is intended, or would reasonably be expected, to harm the Company or its or their reputation or which would reasonably be expected to lead to unwanted or unfavorable publicity to the Company.

 1. Non-Disparagement.
 During the Term and thereafter, Executive agrees to take no action which is intended, or would reasonably be expected, to harm the Company or its or their reputation or which would reasonably be expected to lead to unwanted or unfavorable publicity to the Company.
 However, the Executive shall not be prevented from making any truthful statement in connection with any legal proceeding or investigation by the Company or any governmental authority.

 A non-disparagement clause is not precluded or voided by the Firest Amendment right to free speech.
 The parties to a contract are free to waive their First Amendment rights.
 See, FreeLife Int’l, Inc. v.
 Am.
 Educ.
 Music Publications Inc., 2009 WL 3241795 (D.Ariz.
 2009).